Lei1010/Data-Science-Case-Study/README.md

 # Data Science Case Study

-My work Notebooks in Applied Data Science Capstone course
+This repository includes all my notebooks in Applied Data Science Capstone course, as part of IBM Data Science specialization.
+All notebooks are in correct flow and have fully details inside.